rezible/rezible/README.md

 ---

 # What is Rezible?
-Rezible is an open-source platform that streamlines & automates everyday operations tasks for oncall teams, while collecting data and reporting on overall operational health.
+Rezible is an open-source platform that streamlines & automates everyday operational tasks for oncall teams, while collecting data and reporting on overall operational health.
+Think of it as "Oncall on Rails", helping teams worry less about the state of their oncall rosters!

 > [!NOTE]
 > Rezible is currently **under heavy development**.